Written For ParentCircle Website new design update

-Online learning is a new territory for you, your child and her teachers.
+Online learning is new territory for you, your child, and her teachers.
 With these smart tips, you can help your child forge a strong bond with her teachers to develop academically and socially.

 "Where's Jyoti ma'am?" whines Harini.
 "I want to see her!"

 The academic year 2020—21 began on a similar note for most children.
 Because of COVID-19, schools were closed.
 But, when they transitioned to digital learning, children started 'attending school' from home thanks to various technologies—Google Classrooms, Google Meet, Zoom, or Microsoft Teams.
 And like Harini, they have to adjust to new teachers.
 As you grapple with the nitty-gritty of online classes, helping your child connect to her teachers may not be high on your priority list.
 But, if there's one thing that hasn't changed during the pandemic, it's the importance of establishing positive connections between teachers and students.

 As parents, you need to build positive teacher-student connections so that your child:

 Learning at home means you still have to establish a routine so that your child is dressed and ready for his online classes.
 When your child's teachers see you supporting him, it's only natural that they would support your child to accomplish his best.
 So where do you start?

 Needless to say, your involvement depends on your child's age.
 The younger the child, the greater the parental supervision required to ensure that he benefits from online classes.